Grenfell victim's son 'prays for death'

 "I raised her to be a strong, brave woman.
 She lived her life to the fullest."

-Mrs Ibrahim said her sister would be at the forefront of the fight for justice, had she survived the fire.
+Mrs Ibrahim said her sister came to the UK in 2009 from Egypt to look after her when she fell ill, and would be at the forefront of the fight for justice, had she survived the fire.